 At the beginning of each fall and spring semester, a “Meet the Greeks” event takes place to showcase all the Greek organizations at Kean.
-This event allows students who are interested in Greek life to walk around a casual environment and ask questions of the organizations to learn more about the Greek system at Kean.
-There are approximately 33 Greek Organizations on campus.
-A list of active student groups can be obtained in University Center Room 219 or is available within Cougar Link.
+This event allows students who are interested in Greek life to walk around a casual environment and ask questions.
+Information about each Greek-letter organization is available through the Center for Leadership and Service, located in Miron Student Center room 219, or within Cougar Link.

 The Greek Letter Community